projectpai/pouw-main-iteration/communication.md

 - Cluster then distributes segments to nodes and starts training using newly created redis cluster
-- Upon completion cluster sends to client P2P message TRAINING_COMPLETED which contains model accuracy and links on the bucket for their download
+- Upon completion cluster sends to client P2P message TRAINING_COMPLETED which contains model metric value and links on the bucket for their download
 - Cluster is then disbanded and rewards is distributed to nodes